-I will continue to advocate and support the residents of the North Ward and would like to publicly acknowledge the excellent work our hard working progress associations do in supporting their local communities such as the Box Hill/Nelson, Annangrove, Friends of Glenhaven, Glenorie and North Kellyville Advocacy Groups - and I look forward to working with you all again in 2019.
+I will continue to advocate and support the residents of North Ward and would like to acknowledge the excellent work our hard working progress associations do in supporting their local communities such as the Box Hill/Nelson, Annangrove, Friends of Glenhaven, Glenorie and North Kellyville Advocacy Groups, and I look forward to working with you all in again 2020.